lemocla/Which-way-is-up/README.md

           - ```pip3 freeze > requirements.txt```
         - Create a ```custom_storage.py``` file in root directory
       	- Add 'storages' to INSTALLED_APPS in settings.py
-      	- Add configuration for Amazon AWS in settings.py  using an if statement that - if AWS is true for bucket configuration, static and media files will be overriden in production.
+      	- Add configuration for Amazon AWS in settings.py using an if statement so that - if AWS is true for bucket configuration, static and media files will be overriden in production.
           ![amazon settings](documentation/deploy/screenshots/amazon_settings.png)

     - #### **Update your environment in Heroku**
         - Go to settings, then click on reveal config vars and add additional Amazon AWS key - values pairs
-        - (Make sure to remove DISABLE_COLLECTSTATIC = 1 when setting Amazon AWS)
+        - Make sure to remove DISABLE_COLLECTSTATIC = 1 when setting Amazon AWS
         - Your configuration variables should now look like this:
 	        | KEY | VALUE |
 	        | ----------- | ----------- |